RancidDax/namazu.tools/top.md

 Throughout this whole mechanic Omega F has been casting her enrage **Laser Shower**.
 Once Omega-M is defeated, Omega-F becomes targetable.

-Upon defeating Omega-F, the transition begins.
+Upon defeating Omega-F, the transition begins:

 ### Phase 2 -> Phase 3 Transition

+{: .everyone }
-The party lines up from East to West in their priority line-up before debuffs are assigned.
+>The party should line-up from East to West as seen in the cheatsheet before debuffs are assigned.

 {: .healers }
 > To survive this transition the party must have *at least* a barrier healer's shield covering the hits.